open/close all folders

 - In The Dresden Files, Gentleman Johnny Marcone has a number of bodyguards, among them, Ms. Gard.
 Gard's official position is that of a consultant, but it's made very clear that she doubles as a bodyguard as well.

 - Juliet Butler from Artemis Fowl is somewhat of a subversion.
 Though she's been trained for most of her life as a bodyguard, it's because she's a Butler, and that's what they do.
 When Artemis keeps her around for missions, it's solely because she's well trained and already knows about The Masquerade.
+While an excellent fighter, she's too impulsive to be a good bodyguard and in the later books starts a career in wrestling.

 Live Action TV